 2# Childhood, tutors, and the horse Bucephalas

 The most famous episode of Alexander’s youth was the taming of Bucephalas.
 A peddler tried to sell the wild stallion to Philip, but regarding it too unruly to be tamed, Philip declined.
 Alexander scorned his father’s lack of vision and presumed to be able to tame the horse.
 He had noticed that Bucephalas became fidgety on seeing its own shadow.
-He calmed and rode Bucephalas in front of his father the king and the whole Macedonian court, to Philip’s immense pride, who kissed him and declared that he shall seek a kingdom equal to him, for Macedonia was too small.
+He soothed and rode Bucephalas in front of his father and the whole Macedonian court, to Philip’s immense pride, who kissed him and declared that he shall seek a kingdom equal to him, for Macedonia was too small.
 Philip’s words turned out to be quite prophetic.

-Father and son relationship deteriorated in this critical juncture when Philip divorced Olympia and married Cleopatra (not to be confused with the future queen of Egypt), the niece of Attalus, one of Philip’s most influential generals.
+Father and son’s relationship deteriorated in this critical juncture when Philip divorced Olympia and married Cleopatra (not to be confused with the future queen of Egypt), the niece of Attalus, one of Philip’s most influential generals.
 During the wedding, Attalus insulted Alexander when he toasted for the queen and the future, legitimate heir.
 Alexander rose to the obvious bait and threw his cup at Attalus in response: “what am I?
 A bastard?” he shouted at him.
 Philip rose in anger and drew his sword to struck at his impertinent son, but he was so drunk that he tripped and fell.
 “See all, the man who wants to cross into Asia cannot even leave his seat”, Alexander mocked him.
 After this, he and Olympias went into exile to Epirus, his mother’s native land.

 4# King of Macedonia

 In time, Philip was made to see the error of his ways.
-It would be a long time before Cleopatra give him a boy of age to succeed him, so it was unwise to leave for Persia with no heir behind.
-Alexander was called back, and his sister, another Cleopatra, was married off to Alexander of Epirus, the uncle of our Alexander, to streghten the alliance with Epirus.
-However, while entertaining the wedding guests, Philip was stabbed to death by one of his bodyguards and former lovers, Pausanias (men in many cultures of the ancient world preferred men as lovers over women).
+It would be a long time before Cleopatra could give him a boy of age to succeed him, so it was unwise to leave for Persia with no heir behind.
+Alexander was called back, and his sister, yet another Cleopatra, was married off to Alexander of Epirus, the uncle of our Alexander, to streghten the alliance with Epirus.
+However, while entertaining the wedding guests, Philip was stabbed to death by one of his bodyguards and former lovers, Pausanias.
+(Men in many cultures of the ancient world preferred men as lovers over women).

 5# The conquest of Persia